kartikshetti2003/mpu6050-zephyr/README.md

 # mpu6050-zephyr
 MPU6050 I2C Interface using Zephyr RTOS

-MPU6050-Zephyr is an embedded software project for interfacing the MPU6050 6-axis IMU sensor with an nRF52840 DK (or any Zephyr-compatible board) using I2C protocol in Zephyr RTOS.
+MPU6050-Zephyr is an embedded software project for interfacing the MPU6050 6-axis IMU sensor with an nRF52840 DK using I2C protocol in Zephyr RTOS.
 It reads accelerometer and gyroscope data and logs them with Zephyr’s built-in logging system.

 Features
 1. Reads accelerometer and gyroscope data